 All medicines can cause side effects in some people.
 If you do suffer from any, it’s worth talking to your doctor as there may be ways to manage the side effects, or there may be another medicine that could work better for you.
 Speak to your doctor to find out more.

 People with type 2 diabetes should have their medications reassessed every 3–6 months.
 Are you on the right medication for you?
 Read on to find out more and be sure to discuss it with your doctor!

-Step 1 on the medication map for type 2 diabetes
+Step 1 on the medication map

 Metformin is the first medicine that is generally prescribed to people with type 2 diabetes, who require medication in addition to diet and exercise to maintain their target blood sugar level.
 Metformin is the only medicine in the biguanide class and is taken orally as a tablet.

 - Help to lower blood sugar through the day